-It seems that getting permanently inked to show your support and love for the movement is something that many people are doing, as we had a great response from you!
+We had a great response from you.
+It seems that getting permanently inked to show your support and love for the movement is something that many people are doing!

-We picked 12 vegan tattoos of all shapes and sizes which people kindly sent us pictures of along with a little bit about what they mean or why they got them in the first place.
-From a couple of full, incredible animal rights-dedicated sleeve designs to several simple and cute odes to the V life, they all brought a smile to our faces.
+We picked 12 of our favourite vegan tattoos of all shapes and sizes from a couple of full, incredible animal rights-dedicated sleeve designs to several simple and cute odes to the V life, they all brought a smile to our faces.

 “Last year I began work on my vegan and animal rights related sleeve.
 I wanted the sleeve to be a form of passive activism and to show love and respect to all the suffering farmed animals.
 There are also a few insects like a bee, worm and beetle.
 Bees and worms play such an important part in our world and the beetle represents all the beetles crushed for food dye.

 I’m working on sleeve two which will be dedicated to sea life!”

 “I got my tattoo to celebrate after being vegan for one year; tattooed by my friend Melka from Inkquisitive Tattoo Studio in Worthing East Sussex.
 I have now been vegan for three years.
 My parents raised me vegetarian from birth so I have been meat free for 29 years.

 Deciding to be vegan was the best decision I had ever made and my tattoo is a great talking point for when people ask me about it and what it represents and the reasons why I got it.”

 Tattoo Artist Instagram: @melkacreative

 Veganuary followers may recognise this one that we reposted from Nicola Neal.
 The vegan mum from East Sussex posted her new tattoo with the caption: